 You can have limited game access with a VZfit Free membership, or full game access with a VZfit Premium membership for $9.95/mo or $99.95/yr after a free 7-day trial.
 We require you to start the free premium trial which you can then cancel anytime to revert to free membership.
 The free membership allows unlimited play of a rotating free game in VZfit Play and rotating free ride in VZfit Explorer, and only demos of other games and rides.
 You also can't access events or avatar upgrades in VZfit Play, or the AI trainer or ride creation and sharing in VZfit Explorer without a premium membership.

-The sensor kit with Oculus Go or Quest is portable, wireless, and mounts and unmounts quickly.
+VZfit and the Oculus Quest and Go were designed for portability and quick setup.
 So you can get VirZOOM workouts anywhere that has a stationary bike: your home, gym, office, or hotel.

-No, the sensor kit is not compatible with VirZOOM Arcade or VirZOOM Gamepad Emulator or old VirZOOM SDK on any platform.
+No, VZfit sensors are not compatible with VirZOOM Arcade or VirZOOM Gamepad Emulator or old VirZOOM SDK on any platform.

-No, the VZfit SDK is free, and we place no restrictions or fees on applications you can make and sell with it.
-You and your customers only need to have an active hardware license to play them on the VZfit Sensor Kit.
-They will work without a license on original VirZOOM Bike Controllers.
+Yes, we provide a free VZfit SDK for Unity, and we place no restrictions or fees on applications you can make and sell with it.
+You and your customers only need to have an active VZfit membership to play them.
+The VZfit SDK also works the original VirZOOM Bike.